scottish-government-design-system/designsystem.gov.scot/styles/base-grid/index.md

 The base grid demo is scaled down to hald the size of a normal base grid.

-This example is also intended only as a visual demo - the HTML and CSS code used to create it should not be used in a live project.
+This example is also intended only as a visual demo.
+The HTML and CSS code used to create it should not be used in a live project.

 ### Mobile version